David-Angel-M/knosoc_drf/README.md

 # Project Goals

 The purpose of this project is to create a Django Rest Framework API for The Knowledge Society Web App.
-The design and creation of the API takes into consideration future compatibility for native iOS app.
+The design and creation of the API takes into consideration future compatibility for native app.

 The Knowledge Society book club is a web application to create an engaging platform where book lovers can share and comment their favorite books, fostering a vibrant community of avid readers.
 The application aims to provide a seamless and interactive experience for members to discover new books and expand their knowledge and literary horizons.
 By facilitating meaningful interactions and promoting a love for reading, The Knowledge Society aims to create a supportive and inclusive environment that encourages intellectual growth and fosters a lifelong passion for books.